agisilaos/agisilaos.github.io/_posts/2018-04-27-WWDC Scholarship Application A Process in Review.md

 ## Essays

 Part of the scholarship application was to write a couple of essays.
-In the first one, we had to describe our Playground (what technologies we used, how we solved the problems we had using Apple’s technologies).
+In the first one, I had to describe our Playground (what technologies we used, how we solved the problems we had using Apple’s technologies).
 The second essay wasn’t technical.
 It was inspirational.
-We had to write about how we share our excitement and knowledge about programming with the community.
+I had to write about how we share our excitement and knowledge about programming with the community.

 With the main project being done and ready for submission, I was less anxious and focused on finishing the essays.
 In less than 1:30 hours and given it always takes a lot of time for me to write thoughtful and well-organized essays, I was super happy with how they turned out.